muehlt/SugarLight/README.md

 ## License

-The license for this project is based on GNU General Public License v2.0 but there are **further restrictions** for security reasons.
+The license for this project is based on GNU General Public License v2.0 but there are **further restrictions** for safety reasons.
 You can find the license in [LICENSE.md](https://github.com/Schimpi/SugarLight/blob/master/LICENSE.md).